unionai-oss/pandera/README.md

 ## Why?

-Because pandas data structures hide a lot of information, and explicitly validating them in production-critical or reproducible research settings is a good idea.

-And it also makes it easier to review pandas code :)
+Because pandas data structures hide a lot of information, and explicitly validating them at runtime in production-critical or reproducible research settings is a good idea.
+It also makes it easier to review pandas code :)

 ## Documentation